Lindy Chamberlain-Creighton: Evidence that a dingo took Azaria Chamberlain

 Les Harris, then President of the Dingo Foundation, gave evidence that his opinion based on years of studying dingoes is that a dingo could have enveloped the head of a baby in its mouth and carried the weight of a baby over long distances.
 He produced photographs of dingoes enveloping the head of a baby-sized doll in its jaws.
 However, forensic expert Professor James Cameron gave evidence that, based on studying plaster casts of dingo jaws, it was impossible for a dingo to open its jaws wide enough to encompass a child's head.

-Tourist Max Whittacker gave evidence that he attended a search later on the night of the disappearance with people including the head ranger and an Aboriginal tracker.
+Tourist Max Whittacker gave evidence that he attended a search later on the night of the disappearance with people including the head ranger and an Aboriginal tracker (known to be Nipper Winmarti).
 He claimed to have been called by the head ranger to help him and the Aboriginal tracker to follow dingo paw prints and scrape marks in the sand in a westerly direction.
-He was led to believe they were following the trail of a dingo carrying a heavy object believed to be Azaria's body.
-"I now know that the Aboriginal's account of following these tracks west that night has been denied by rangers and the Aboriginal's account of this incident has not been accepted."
+He was informed that they were following the trail of a dingo carrying a heavy object believed to be Azaria's body.
+He later stated, "I now know that the Aboriginal's account of following these tracks west that night has been denied by rangers and the Aboriginal's account of this incident has not been accepted."

 Although expert opinion varied as to whether the clothes damage could have been caused by a dingo some took the view that it could have been.
 Further, marks on nappy fragments were similar to marks resulting from a dingo on another nappy that was used for testing purposes.
 Azaria's clothing was found only 30 metres (98 feet) from a dingo's den, although no one, including the chief ranger and his deputy, was aware of the den at the time.